saishashank96/Inventory-Tracking/README.md

 ## Help

 If you need help you might be able to find an answer on our [docs](https://docs.replit.com) page.
 Feel free to report bugs and give us feedback [here](https://replit.com/support).

+##Functionality covered:

+1. Create inventory items
+2. Edit Them
+3. Delete Them
+4. View a list of them
+5. When deleting, allow deletion comments and undeletion

+There are two fields to store information regarding the our inventory i.e Name and Quantity.

+If the item exists the application will ask to update the quantity rather adding the same item. its case sensitive.